Babiacetus: Description

-Its large size as well as robust teeth suggest that it fed on larger fishes or aquatic vertebrates, or both.
-To date, only cranial remains have been found, hence nothing is known of Babicetus' mode of locomotion or degree of aquatic adaptation.

 The mandible is longer in B. indicus than in B. mishrai, and P1 is single-rooted in the former but double-rooted in the latter.
 The diastemata between P1 and P4 in B. indicus is absent in B. mishrai.
 B. indicus has larger cheek teeth and a larger M3.

+Palaeobiology

+The teeth of Babiacetus exhibit substantial spalling, suggesting that this cetacean fed on hard-bodied prey of relatively large size.
+To date, only cranial remains have been found, hence nothing is known of Babicetus' mode of locomotion or degree of aquatic adaptation.